sidestream-tech/.github/.github/ISSUE_TEMPLATE/30-milestone.md

 - non-first-level checkboxes are the breakdown, they will mostly become issues at some point during execution that will then be picked up in interval plannings and by team members
 - non-first-level bullets may be used to group the breakdown further, but must not be used on the first level

+To create the milestone:
+- [ ] fill out the "Scope" section below
+    - remove the example scope that currently fills the section
+    - use the "solution" and "breakdown" for the content
+    - in the beginning all or most of the list will be plain checkboxes and bullets
+- [ ] let TL, KAM, ... review where applicable
+- [ ] set the "Deadline" field in the project milestones view
+- [ ] close the milestone once:
+    - [ ] all scope was completed
+    - [ ] major changes dictate it (scope changes, side-agreements with customer, ...)

 ### Scope